pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/LAB_access.md

 <img src="https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/anyconnect_without_IP.png" width = 500>

-You will need to uncheck the option that says “Block connections to untrusted servers”.
+In case of the issues with certificate, you will need to uncheck the option that says “Block connections to untrusted servers”.
 Your selection is immediately saved.

 ![anyconnect settings picture here](https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/anyconnect_settings.png)